Kritjaiphean/git-test-2/README.md

 ###### Output: [[1,3]]

-__Explanation__  the minimum absolute difference is 2, List all pair with difference equal to 1 in ascending order.
+__Explanation__  the minimum absolute difference is 2, List all pairs with differences equal to 1 in ascending order.